rosealexander/react-mui-workshop/README.md

 > **part 3 - fetch API and useEffect hook**
 + [part 4 - MUI](https://github.com/rosealexander/react-mui-workshop/tree/part4)
 ___
-We are going to use the API key we created from OpenWeather to fetch weather data for our web app.
+We are going to use the API key you created from OpenWeather to fetch weather data.

 If you haven't done so yet, grab a free API key from [OpenWeather](https://openweathermap.org/api).
 Create an account and navigate to [My Api Keys](https://home.openweathermap.org/api_keys)